FREQUENTLY ASKED QUESTIONS

 Typical properties take 15 to 20 minutes to inspect.
 Large dwellings will require more time.
 You are encouraged to accompany the data collector during the inspection, as he/she verifies the data currently on record or lists any new data as it is collected for the property.

 We encourage all taxpayers to participate in the reassessment project.
 It is crucial that everyone is a partner with us to ensure accurate data collection for all.
-If you choose not to allow access to your property, please contact Tyler as soon as possible to discuss available options.
+If you choose not to allow access to your property, please contact the City Assessor as soon as possible to discuss available options.

 Will every property be inspected?